johndatserakis/find-the-state-ui/README.md

 ## Favicons

-I found [favicon.io](https://favicon.io/) randomly.
-I dig it because it made using an emoji as the favicon easy.
+I found [favicon.io](https://favicon.io/) from John Sorrentino randomly.
+I dig it because it made using an emoji as the favicon easy - will use it again.

 ## Sound

-- Used [use-sound](https://github.com/joshwcomeau/use-sound) to play the music.
+- Used [use-sound](https://github.com/joshwcomeau/use-sound) from Joshua Comeau to play the music.
+Dude killed it.
-- The music is from the [freemusicarchive](https://freemusicarchive.org/music/The_United_States_Army_Old_Guard_Fife_and_Drum_Corps/Celebrating_50_Years) - credit to the `The United States Army Old Guard Fife and Drum Corps`.
+- The music is from the [freemusicarchive](https://freemusicarchive.org/music/The_United_States_Army_Old_Guard_Fife_and_Drum_Corps/Celebrating_50_Years) - credit to the The United States Army Old Guard Fife and Drum Corps.

 ## Other Notes